The Fascinating History of

 the remains of a late medieval hall.

-Some years later, I received a message from someone from Texas who had been doing some research about Shelfied Lodge in connection with their family history research.
+Some years ago, I received a fascinating message from someone from Texas, who had been doing some research about Shelfied Lodge in connection with their family history research.

 Within the research he shared with me, I discovered the following article about Shelfield Lodge: